jayshozie/ceng240/notes4newbies/W01-intro.md

 computer.
 It's the component that handles all of the computation.
 It starts as soon as you start your computer and it executes instruction after instruction.
 Modern computers are way more complex than what von Neumann designed, but the idea stays the same.
-It itself has multiple parts.
+It is composed of multiple parts.
 The arithmetic logic unit, and processor registers are located here.

 ##### Register & Cache

-These are spots on a CPU that holds some values.
+These are spots on a CPU that hold some values.
 The reason why these exist and why the CPU doesn't just store them in the memory is the speed difference.
 In modern computers there are 4 ways we can store data (from fastest to slowest): registers, cache, RAMs, HDDs.
 If you read this from last to first now you have the list from highest storage to lowest.
-Actually, assigning speed to registers is a bit of misleading, because since that's where the CPU is doing its calculations, its speed is the speed of the CPU itself.
+Assigning a separate speed to registers is a bit misleading, as they operate at the native speed of the CPU's clock cycles, being integral to its calculations.

 Registers are the fastest way CPU accesses data, because it is the CPU itself.
 It takes 1 clock cycle, because at every clock cycle register values change.